 How long is my placement?

-Should you choose to undertake a work placement, you will begin your placement after completion of your second year of study and you must complete a minimum of 40 weeks (or a minimum of 30-weeks for 2017 entry).
+Should you choose to undertake a work placement, you will begin your placement after completion of your second year of study and you must complete a minimum of 30-weeks.

 Background and experience